LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Methodology

-We build on the DeuParl dataset introduced in \citet{DeuParl}, which consists of plenary protocols from the German \de{Reichstag}{imperial diet} (sourced from the \textit{Reichstagsprotokolle}) and the \de{Bundestag}{federal parliament} (via the \textit{Open Data} platform), spanning 1867–2022.
-We extend this corpus to include protocols up to June 2025.
-We follow the preprocessing steps from \citet{DeuParl} and include metadata such as date, session number, and legislative period.
+We build on the DeuParl dataset introduced in \citet{DeuParl}, which consists of plenary protocols from the German \de{Reichstag}{imperial diet} (sourced from the \textit{Reichstagsprotokolle}) and the \de{Bundestag}{federal parliament} (via the \textit{Open Data} platform), spanning 1867–2022\footnote{\ak{Protocols from the Volkskammer (the GDR parliament) are not included due to lack of availability.
+As a result, GDR-specific narratives and solidarity frames are absent from the corpus.}}.
+We extend this corpus to June 2025, following the preprocessing steps from \citet{DeuParl} and including metadata such as date, session number, and legislative period.

-We reuse the keyword sets (see a full list of keywords in \ref{sec:appendix-keywords}) for the categories \de{Migrant}{migrant} and \de{Frau}{woman} introduced in \citet{kostikova-fine}, consisting of 32 and 18 terms respectively.
-Based on these keywords, we extract 63k migrant-related and 138k women-related sentences (\emph{instances}) from DeuParl, additionally including three sentences before and after each instance for context.
-We enrich each instance with speaker and party information, using \textit{Open Data} metadata for recent sessions (20th–21st periods) and improved XML markup for earlier ones (1st–19th) provided by \citet{poradaautomatische}.
-See \ref{sec:appendix-parties} for details.
-Fig.~\ref{fig:instances-per-year} shows the number of instances over time, as well as their share relative to all sentences in the DeuParl dataset. \ak{Mentions of both migrants and women increase substantially after 1990, with migrant-related speech peaking and briefly overtaking that of women around 2015, coinciding with refugee crisis debates.
-Notably, migrant mentions also surpass women-related discourse in the immediate post-war years.}
+We reuse the keyword sets (see \Cref{app:appendix-keywords} in the Appendix) for the categories \de{Migrant}{migrant} and \de{Frau}{woman} introduced in \citet{kostikova-fine}, comprising 32 and 18 terms, respectively.
+Based on these, we extract 63k migrant-related and 138k women-related sentences (hereafter, \emph{instances}) from DeuParl, including the three preceding and three following sentences as context.
+We enrich each instance with speaker and party information, using \textit{Open Data} metadata for recent sessions (20th–21st periods) and improved XML markup for earlier ones (1st–19th) \citep{poradaautomatische}; see \Cref{app:appendix-parties} in the Appendix for details.
+We include women alongside migrants in the evaluation to test model generalizability across distinct marginalized groups, though our substantive analysis focuses on migrants.

+\Cref{fig:instances-per-year} shows the number of instances over time and their share relative to all DeuParl sentences.
+Mentions of both migrants and women increase substantially after 1990, with migrant-related speech peaking and briefly overtaking that of women around 2015 during refugee crisis debates.
+Notably, mentions of migrants also surpass women-related discourse in the immediate post-war years.